Leadership, Management & Life in the Workplace

 My annual blog about the importance of reading books, modified from my previous January blogs.

 What role do books play in your life?
 In your learning?
 My guess is that for many, we just don’t have enough time.
-Making time to read books is important.
+For me this past year making time to read was difficult.
+But making time to read books is important.
 I usually have several books in my study that I am working through.
 On long trips I enjoy audiobooks.
 I have friends who like audiobooks best.
-Currently the audio version of my book Decoding the Workplace is outpacing the other formats.
+The audio version of my book Decoding the Workplace is the most popular format.

-As we begin 2021, here are a few of the books I am reading or are on my reading list:
+As we begin 2025, here are a few of the books that are on my reading list:

 Or as the comedian Groucho Marx said, “Outside of a dog, a book is man's best friend.
 Inside of a dog it's too dark to read.”